“I am always doing that which I cannot do, in order that I may learn how to do it.” -Pablo Picasso

 I arrived in Amsterdam a day ahead of the conference to do some sightseeing and gather content to share with you on the blog.
 Thankfully, at the last-minute, my husband’s schedule allowed him to join me.
 His photos are far superior to mine and often capture the quirky-side-of-life.
 We spent a beautiful autumn Sunday walking, walking, and walking about the city.
 My advice to you if you visit Amsterdam: rent a bike, your legs will appreciate it the next day.

 Below are some red, white, blue and fuchsia themed photos that we took.
 One charming custom that we noticed – as the sun starts to set, people (and their pets) get together and cruise around the canals while nibbling on appetizers and enjoying a glass of wijn.
-It reminded me of the after-work sailing my husband and I did when living in Toronto.
+It reminded me of the after-work sailing I did when living in Toronto.
 The workday stress quickly vanished once we were out on the lake.
 Proost!Amsterdam is a great city to visit and per the people whom I met, a great one to live in too (not packing just yet, however, I did mention my nomad reputation earlier).
-It’s visually beautiful, creative and lively.
+It’s beautiful, creative and lively.
 Everyone was easy-going, warm and welcoming.

 p.s.
 When reading up on Amsterdam, I came across a humorous blog about Dutch culture and an interesting fact about The Netherlands’ national flag.
 The flag colours were once orange, white and blue.
 Check out the blog post noted below for the story.